wikipathways/wikipathways-curation-template/README.md

 * javac
 * bash

-You also need three Java archives in the `libs/` folder that you can download (and update) with:
+You also need four Java archives in the `libs/` folder that you can download (and update) with:

 ```